Nico Hillenbrand

-Nico Hillenbrand (born 25 May 1987) is a German footballer who plays for FC Astoria Walldorf as a defender.
+Nico Hillenbrand (born 25 May 1987) is a German former footballer who played for FC Astoria Walldorf as a defender.

 Career

 Hillenbrand was born in Heidelberg.
 He made his debut for the main Borussia Dortmund squad on 15 December 2007, when he came on as a substitute for Nelson Haedo Valdez in a game against VfL Wolfsburg.
 On 21 May 2009, he announced the return to his former club SV Sandhausen.